privacytrustlab/ml_privacy_meter/README.md

 ## Quickstart

-We provide examples about how to run privacy meter on standard datasets and models in experiments folder.
+We provide examples of how to run privacy meter on standard datasets and models in experiments folder.
 Run the following code for your first membership inference attack on CIFAR10.

 ```
 cd experments